glv/rspec-unit/README.md

 Currently, test/unit compatibility is much more limited than in RSpec 1.
-The goal is not to make RSpec 2 a drop-in replacement for test/unit; rather, we have two more limited goals:
+The goal is not to make RSpec 2 a drop-in replacement for test/unit; rather, I have three more limited goals:

 1. to allow RSpec 2 examples to easily make use of test/unit assertions in cases where those assertions are valuable, or where assertions